Consoli0/smisf/README.md

 ```
 <SMISF=args>
-args can be one of the following:
+args can be one/several of the following:
-  /POWERLEVEL#MINS:SECONDS
+  ;POWERLEVEL#MINS:SECONDS
     POWERLEVEL can be either:
       HI
       Or a multiple of 10 from 00 to 90